What do we usually associate Germany with? Cars? Beer? While these two are best not combined, I can’t blame you for the association.

 The company still exists.
 While they don’t use their own movements anymore, the watches themselves enjoy a good reputation in the collectors’ community.

 German watchmaking has a long and interesting history.
-I wouldn’t be surprised if there was something I’ve overlooked.
+I wouldn’t be surprised if there was something I overlooked.
 There are a lot of German watch companies which I haven’t mentioned that perhaps should’ve made the cut.
-Guinand, Lang & Heyne, Dugena, and many others.
+NOMOS, Guinand, Lang & Heyne, MeisterSinger, and many others.

 If there’s a conclusion to be made, it’s that every year the German watch industry proves, that you’d be crazy to underestimate it.
-It covers every price range.
-It has something to offer in every category, from budget sports watches to all things high-end.
+It covers every price range and it has something to offer in every category, from budget sports watches to all things high-end.

 What do you think of German watches?
 Do you have one in your collection?
 Let me know in the comments below.